GRZ4NA/EasyDiscordBot/README.md

 Configuration parameters are stored in the "config" property.
 - discordToken - string - your bot's token
 - prefix - string - bot's prefix
-- botMessageDeleteTimeout - number - time (in ms) after which bot's error messages will be deleted
 - accentColor - string (HEX or RGB) - used to set color of embed messages
-- responses - object
-    + commandNotFound - string - is being sent when somebody tries to call the command that does not exist
-    + insufficientPermissions - string - is being sent when the caller does not have required permissions
-    + botError - string - is being sent when an error occurs
 - helpMessage - object
     + header - string - Help message header
     + description - string - Help message bottom text